 Left Turn Collisions

 The mild climate of the Sunshine State allows motorcyclists to enjoy riding year-round.
 Florida also hosts several motorcycle enthusiast events, and of course tourists enjoy riding their bikes here as well.
 With so many bikes on the road, drivers of other motor vehicles should be in the habit of keeping a proper lookout for motorcycles, especially when the motorist is making a left turn.
 Unfortunately, this does not always happen, resulting in numerous injuries and wrongful deaths to riders every year.
-The Pembroke Pines left turn collision attorneys at Cohn & Smith are here to help people in the Pembroke Pines area who have been involved in a left turn collision or another crash.
+The Pembroke Pines motorcycle accident lawyers at Cohn & Smith are here to help people who have been involved in a left turn collision or another crash.

 There are around 400 to 500 fatal motorcycle accidents in Florida every year, accounting for 15-20% of all traffic fatalities.
 In addition, thousands more cyclists are seriously injured in crashes annually.
 Among the most common injuries for cyclists are: